Phil Weintraub

 Author Joe Cox, writing in The Immaculate Inning: Unassisted Triple Plays, 40/40 Seasons, and the Stories Behind Baseball's Rarest Feats (Rowman & Littlefield, 2018), observed: "The biggest mystery of Weintraub is why a hitter with a career .295 batting average and capable power (.440 slugging percentage) could never get more than 361 at bats in a big league season -- or top 1,382 career at bats...
 One biographer cites anti-semitic theories of the time ...."

-Through 2008, Weintraub had the fourth-best career batting average of all Jewish major league baseball players, being surpassed only by Hank Greenberg, Buddy Myer, and Lou Boudreau.
-Blessed with an excellent eye and bat control, he walked 232 times in his career, while striking out only 182 times, for a 1.27 BB/K ratio.
+Through 2010, Weintraub was fifth all-time in batting average (behind Hank Greenberg, Ryan Braun, Buddy Myer, and Lou Boudreau) among Jewish major league baseball players.
+With an excellent eye and bat control, he walked 232 times in his career, while striking out only 182 times, for a 1.27 BB/K ratio.

 Early life

 Weintraub was born in Chicago, Illinois, and was Jewish.
 He attended Lane Technical College Prep High School.
 He then played for the Loyola University Chicago baseball team.
 His father owned a small butcher shop, and wanted him to follow him in the business.
-His parents, who were from Kiev, Russia (now Kyiv, Ukraine), were against him being a baseball player, as they were of the view that all baseball players were "bums."
+His parents, who were from Kiev, in the Russian Empire (now Kyiv, Ukraine), were against him being a baseball player, as they were of the view that all baseball players were "bums."
 He later lived in Palm Springs, California.